Getting out of a toxic relationship with someone you are addicted to can be difficult.

 Here is another tip straight from psychology:

-The more we give, the more we feel like someone must be worthy to us.
+The more we give, the more we feel like someone must be worthy of us.

 But the opposite is also true: the less you give, the less you think he is worthy.